Best Brokerage Sign-Up Bonuses for New Investors in 2026

 Pros:

-• Advanced charting and paper trading tools at no cost
+- Strong charting and technical analysis tools at no extra cost

 Cons: